open-ephys/gui-docs/source/User-Manual/Recording-data/NWB-format.rst

 	                ./description: metadata description (text attr)
 	                ./identifier: metadata identifier (text attr)

-For writing TTL events, we use a custom derived version of the NWB `IntervalSeries` called `TTLSeries`:
+For writing TTL events, we use a custom derived version of the NWB :code:`IntervalSeries` called :code:`TTLSeries`:

 .. code-block::